CopernicaMarketingSoftware/AMQP-CPP/README.md

 created all objects on the stack.
 You are of course also free to create them on the heap with the C++ operator 'new'.
-That works just as well, and is in real life code probably more useful as you normally want to keep your handlers, connection and channel objects around for a much longer time.
+That works just as well, and is in real life code probably more useful as you normally want to keep your handlers, connection and channel objects around for a longer time.

 But more importantly, you can see in the example above that we have created the channel object directly after we made the connection object, and we also